kevonc/kevoncheung.com/content/articles/20210106-success-in-life.md

 ---
-title: "How to be successful in life"
+title: How to be successful in life
-date: "2021-01-06"
+date: '2021-01-06'
-category: "life-lessons"
+meta_description: ''
-meta_description: ""
+slug: success-in-life
-slug: "success-in-life"
+topic: life-lessons
 ---

 It was Thanksgiving, and I ordered two bottles of my favorite Château Léoville-Poyferré and wrote a card to send to a friend of mine.
 I don't actually enjoy gifting that much; I prefer catching up over coffee in person.
 But I wanted to do it this time.